PgBiel/typst-tablex/README.md

     cannot be sent to another column.
 Also, please preserve the order of the cells.
 This is especially important given that cells may be `none` if they're actually a position taken by another cell with colspan/rowspan.
 Make sure the `none` values are in the same indexes when the array is returned.

 ## Changelog

+### Unreleased

+- Fixed the calculation of the size of `auto` rows and columns when a rowspan or colspan was used (https://github.com/PgBiel/typst-tablex/issues/11).

 ### v0.0.2